 To evaluate the cumulative effects of spatial closure alternatives upon landings and relative right whale entanglement risk, daily catch rates were forward-projected in Microsoft Excel for a future Jan-Dec fishing season.
 This analysis was performed for spatial distribution scenarios A-C and catch rate scenarios 1-4 for all eight Reg-16 alternatives.
 Additionally, two sensitivity runs were performed for a warm and cold winter distribution of right whales.
 Cumulative relative right whale risk was tracked under each scenario-alternative combination from Jan 1-Apr 30 and Nov 1-Dec 31, or the season closure date (whichever came sooner).
 Total catch relative to the ACL, closure date and total days open, and cumulative relative right whale risk were all output from the model.
 Total landings and season length were compared to Alternative 1 (status quo).
 Because the entanglement rate for North Atlantic right whales is unknown, risk was expressed as relative risk units (RRU).
-Daily relative right whale risk units were scaled from 0 RRU (Alternative 1: EEZ closed Nov-Apr) to 100 RRU (no closed area).
-Under all scenarios, daily relative right whale risk is eliminated when a quota closure is imposed to avoid an ACL overage, because the fishery would be closed to all gears.
-Daily relative right whale risk might exceed 100 RRU under scenarios where the proposed closed area slows catch rates enough for the fishery to stay open later than it would with no closed area to pot gear but fails to sufficiently mitigate right whale risk during the additional days open.
-Risk levels were categorized to facilitate distinction between alternatives (Low <25 RRU, Moderate 26-50, High 51-75, Very High >75).
+Daily relative right whale risk units were scaled from 0 RRU (Alternative 1: closed season) to 100 RRU (Alternative 2: no closed season).
 Right whale risk for the FL-SC and NC models was handled separately due to differences in model construction.
-A sensitivity run incorporating a dynamic monthly model of whale distributions off NC was performed (Appendix E).
-To evaluate whether the differences between alternatives were significant, within-model uncertainty was evaluated using modeled 95% confidence limits (Appendix F).